xrdocs/segment-routing/_tutorials/srv6-731-features.md

 ---

 ## SRv6 uSID Configuration
+###### Author:Jakub Horn
 This document describes simple SRv6 uSID configuration in IOS XR 7.3.1.
 It covers SRv6 uSID itself, L3VPN for IPv4 and IPv6, TI-LFA and microloop avoidance and Flexible Algorithm.
-This document is collateral to the 7.3.1 feature introduction: [Title of youtube video](https://www.youtube.com/watch?v=rcBZc5uF00Q).
+This document is collateral to the 7.3.1 feature introduction: [Video](https://www.youtube.com/watch?v=Dna59DZlLmQ).

 ### Introduction
 Simple network with 5 routers.
 Platforms are NCS540 and NCS5501.
 But configurations are same across IOS XR portfolio.